What's best? A half or full day charter

 - Soft non skid soled shoes (please no construction boots or black soled shoes).

-- Food and Beverages (no hard liquor please)
+- Food and Beverages (no hard liquor or beer please)

 - Zip Lock bags and cooler to carry home your catch